Cottonwood Canyon (view northwest) |

 Wildlife

-Mammals include desert bighorn sheep, coyote, and black-tailed jackrabbits, burros or horses (droppings), desert woodrats, white-tailed antelope squirrels, and pocket gophers.
-Reptiles include desert tortoise and side-blotched lizards.
-Birds include Red-Tailed Hawk, Cooper's Hawk, Golden Eagle, Gambel's Quail, Greater Roadrunner, White-crowned Sparrow, and Black-throated Sparrows.
+Mammals include desert bighorn sheep, coyote, and black-tailed jackrabbits, feral burros, desert woodrats, white-tailed antelope squirrels, kangaroo rats, and pocket gophers.

 Archaeology